MorelGames/pitit-bac/protocol.md

 }
 ```

-The `CONFIG` state can be ignored as if someone log out during config, it is removed.
+The `CONFIG` state can be ignored as if someone logs out during config, it is removed.

 Of this JSON message, only the `state` key and another relevant one is sent.
 The state can be: